 The following are some remembrances of funny or interesting stories that happened during our time with the 1522.
 They are in no particular order and, where necessary, some names have been withheld to protect the guilty (!!).
-For now, these are all my recollections but I hope to get other crewmembers to add theirs as well.
+All stories are from George Rees unless noted otherwise.

 I was often asked how I managed to get involved in the St. Louis Steam Train Association.
 After all, steam crews are rather rare - especially outside of tourist operations.
 I lucked out in that I had an inside lead - a man I worked with was already on the crew and was keeping me informed of what they were doing.
 When he informed me they were up and running and heading to Wisconsin for testing, I took a morning off from work and chased the engine through the city as it worked North on its way out of town.
 That was when the hook was set, but I still didn't see myself joining the crew - especially since they had done all this work and probably wouldn't be interested in some newbie coming along to share the fun.